-(Approved by the Executive Director of Health Sciences Administration by authority of Executive Order No. 1, the Executive Vice President by authority of Executive Order No. 4, the Senior Vice President for Finance and Facilities by authority of Executive Order No. 5, the Chief Executive Officer, UW Medicine, Executive Vice President for Medical Affairs and Dean of the School of Medicine by authority of Executive Order No. 6, the Vice President for Student Life by authority of Executive Order No. 10, the Vice President for University Relations by authority of Executive Order No. 11, and the Vice President for Computing and Communications by authority of Executive Order No. 63)
+(Approved by the Executive Director of Health Sciences Administration by authority of Executive Order No. 1, the Provost and Executive Vice President by authority of Executive Order No. 4, the Senior Vice President for Finance and Facilities by authority of Executive Order No. 5, the Chief Executive Officer, UW Medicine, Executive Vice President for Medical Affairs and Dean of the School of Medicine by authority of Executive Order No. 6, the Vice President for Student Life by authority of Executive Order No. 10, the Vice President for External Affairs by authority of Executive Order No. 11, and the Vice President for UW Information Technology and Chief Information Officer by authority of Executive Order No. 63)

-In compliance with all local, state, and federal laws and regulations including, but not limited to, Chapter 38.52 RCW, "Emergency Management," Chapter 478124 WAC, "General Conduct Code for the University of Washington," and WAC 29624567, "Employee Emergency Plans and Fire Prevention Plans," the University of Washington is required to safeguard the welfare of students, faculty, staff, and visitors, and to protect the University's essential functions of teaching, research, and public service during and after emergencies.
+In compliance with all local, state, and federal laws and regulations including, but not limited to, Chapter 38.52 RCW, "Emergency Management," Chapter 478124 WAC, "General Conduct Code for the University of Washington," and WAC 29624567, "Employee Emergency Plans and Fire Prevention Plans," the University of Washington is required to safeguard the welfare of students, faculty, staff, and visitors, and to protect the University of Washington's essential functions of teaching, research, and public service during and after emergencies and disasters.

 An emergency is defined as an event, expected or unexpected, involving shortages of time and resources, that places life, property, or the environment in danger and that includes and goes beyond the regular 9–1–1 Police/Fire/Medical response for up to 24 hours.

-This policy applies at all University locations including the Seattle, Bothell, and Tacoma campuses, jointly owned facilities, all other University owned property, University leased space, and temporary field operations and field trips that are under the control of University operations and staff.
+This policy applies at all University locations including the UW Seattle, UW Bothell, and UW Tacoma campuses, jointly owned facilities, all other University owned property, University leased space, and temporary field operations and field trips that are under the control of University operations and staff.